 Mary L. Soule in 1911 was named the first president of a civic organization called the Tuesday Musicale.
 Its primary goal was to ensure the appreciation of music throughout Northwest Ottawa County.
 The group initially met in members' homes on the second Tuesday of each month, but later moved to public places, such as churches or the Community Center.
 About 1920, when Florence Vyn was President, a scholarship fund was established and later named in her honor.
+Another early member was Spring Lake resident Elizabeth De Bruyn, who also was an artist.
 The Musicale raised money through dues and by hosting two teas per year.
 The funds helped young people take music lessons, study ballet, and attend camps such as Interlochen and Blue Lake.
 Membership once exceeded 100, and by the year 2000 had leveled off at about 70.
 The Tuesday Musicale and Grand Haven Woman's Club occasionally worked together to further the missions of both groups.
 The Musicale was still active in 2011, when it celebrated its 100th birthday.